-Ayurvedic diets emphasize balanced nutrition with adequate foods from all food groups, including carbohydrates, protein, and fats.
-While these diets are not restrictive, Ayurveda has stressed the need to eat natural or whole foods, rather than processed foods.
+Ayurvedic diets emphasize balanced nutrition with adequate foods from all food groups, including carbohydrates, protein, fat, and sugars.
+While these diets are not restrictive, Ayurveda has stressed eating natural or whole foods rather than processed foods.
 This is now borne out by evidence, which shows that ultra-processed diets are linked to a higher risk of obesity, diabetes, and other lifestyle disorders.
-What’s the common thread in all of these processed foods?
+Now, what’s the common thread in all of these processed foods?
 They’re all loaded with trans fats and sugar.

-As more credible evidence has been accumulated and been made available in recent years, it has become clear that sugar can make you fat, also increasing the risk of various lifestyle diseases (2).
-This is because sugar is broken down rapidly, leading to dramatic spikes in blood glucose or sugar, triggering food cravings and overeating.
+As more credible evidence has been accumulated and made available in recent years, it has become clear that sugar can make you fat, also increasing the risk of various lifestyle diseases.
+Here, it is crucial to understand why sugar makes you fat.
+According to scientific evidence, sugar makes you fat because sugar is broken down rapidly, leading to dramatic spikes in blood glucose or sugar, triggering food cravings and overeating.
 Excess glucose that is not used as fuel is also stored in the body as fat.

 Now that you’ve understood the risks of excess sugar intake, it would help to look at study findings that demonstrate how sugar is worse than fat.

 Which option is better- low-fat diets or swapping fat for sugar?

 The table below will let you get a sneak peek into the sugar vs fat duel:

 |Various Types of Fats

 |Role in Body